 The campus will respond in a timely and appropriate manner to all Complaints and will take appropriate action to prevent continuation of and correct Policy violations.

 After receiving a report, the Title IX Coordinator will assess the report and provide outreach to the possible Complainant named in the report.
-This outreach will include information regarding potential Supportive Measures, where applicable.
-The Title IX Coordinator will describe and offer Supportive Measures to Complainants during the initial assessment (even if the Complaint is ultimately not investigated).
-Supportive Measures may include counseling, extensions of deadlines or other course or
+This outreach will include the following: